-We instill our trust in a physician and their medical team when we undergo surgery and place our lives in their hands.
+When we undergo surgery, we instill our trust in a physician and their medical team and place our lives in their hands, and when that trust is broken, you should contact a Chicago surgical error lawyer.

 While there is never a guarantee in any successful medical procedure, and we are aware of the existing surgical risks, when physicians adhere to trusted techniques, surgical errors – including surgical mistakes – can be significantly reduced.

-Contact our medical malpractice lawyers at (888) 424-5757 (toll-free phone number) for a legal consultation to discuss your legal options.
+Contact a Chicago surgical error attorney in our firm at (888) 424-5757 (toll-free phone number) for a legal consultation to discuss your legal options.

 What Is a Surgical Error?

 Surgical errors devastate injured patients because they can cause serious, life-threatening injuries.
-Some surgical errors include:
+Some surgical mistakes include:

 - Incorrect patient identification